Feline Resources

 Indoor Cat Enrichment

 While cats confined to an indoor environment generally live longer and are at less risk for contracting infectious diseases or injuries due to trauma, they are at greater risk for a variety of behavioral problems.
 These problems include urinating and defecating outside the litter box, anxiety, eating disorders, attention seeking, aggression, self-injury, and compulsive disorders like excessive grooming and scratching.
-Read the science behind this here.

 Providing an enriched environment can increase activity, decrease mental stagnation and prevent many of these issues.
 All cats need mental stimulation, but this is especially important for indoor cats.
 An enriched environment will give cats the opportunity to create their own positive experiences in an enclosed space.
 The goal is to “create an environment of plenty” for your cat.
 That means plenty of room, litter boxes, food, water, and things to do.
 Below are some great resources for feline enrichment: